 - Create custom searches and allow users to search the content based on multiple parameters.

 For inspiration, this is how a complete page looks like with the GeneratePress theme and our sample design:

 Optionally, you can get the GeneratePress Premium add-on which adds an array of additional customization features.
 Some of these premium features might overlap with the Toolset ones, however, they are mainly designed to work with standard WordPress Posts and Pages.

 If this is enough for your project, great!
 However, when you need to create custom content, especially with custom post types and fields, you will want to use Toolset.

 That being said, naturally, Toolset also works great in combination with GenaratePress Premium.

 Now, you are ready to start designing your own custom types templates using Toolset.
 As mentioned above, Toolset plugins let you do a lot.

-On the bottom of the Toolset Layouts editor, you can find a Theme Options section.
-Use it to control the theme options for the layout you are editing.
+Use it to control the theme options for the design you are editing.
 Each template you create has its own, separate settings for GeneratePress.
 This provides you with great flexibility in designing how your custom post types look on the front-end.